Skip to main content

 • WorkingDirectory: This is the path to the main directory which contains everything the service requires.

-• ExecStartPre: In this field, we essentially setup the same SteamCMD installation command as before, which will run every time the server is restarted to ensure it is up-to-date.
+• ExecStartPre (SteamCMD-only): In this field, we essentially setup the same SteamCMD installation command as before, which will run every time the server is restarted to ensure it is up-to-date.
 You should copy this from the respective dedicated game server guide, or replace the values manually with the values of the game.

 • ExecStart: This field determines the pre-defined task that should run with the service.
 Once again, you should copy the path from the respective dedicated game server guide, or replace the values manually to navigate to the start file.